 Online Graduate Certificate in Global Health

 Advocate for your community — locally and globally — with Drexel’s online Graduate Certificate in Global Health.
-Offered by the Drexel University Dornsife School of Public Health, which is ranked 19th in the nation for Best Public Health Schools by U.S. News and Report, this post-baccalaureate global health certificate fits busy lifestyles and requires no on-campus obligations.
+Offered by the Drexel University Dornsife School of Public Health, which is ranked in the top 15% in the nation for Best Public Health Schools by U.S. News and Report, this post-baccalaureate global health certificate fits busy lifestyles and requires no on-campus obligations.
 What’s more, the Dornsife School of Public Health is accredited by the Council on Education for Public Health (CEPH).

 Designed to introduce you to the field of global health and development in international settings, Drexel Dornsife’s online Graduate Certificate in Global Health exceeds the industry’s standards while sporting a mix of Drexel Dornsife faculty and global health experts.
 Certificate students take courses alongside Drexel’s online Master of Public Health (MPH) students, and upon graduation, can transfer completed credits directly into the MPH program.